Turner Scott Motorsports: Car No. 31 history

 Justin Allgaier and the No. 31 team had an up and down year until earning a victory at Chicagoland Speedway.
 The race was won on fuel mileage when, with half a lap to go, leader Carl Edwards ran out of gas.
 Allgaier, who had been running second, passed Edwards.
 Going through the final corner, the No. 31 ran out of gas as well, but managed to have enough momentum to win the race.
-Allgaier finished the season third in driver points with six top fives and 17 Top 10s.
+Allgaier finished the season third in driver points with six top fives and 17 top-tens.
 The No. 31 team finished eighth in owner points.

 Allgaier and BRANDT returned for 2012.
 Allgaier stayed in the top five in points for most of the season.
 The team grabbed its first win of the year at Circuit Gilles Villeneuve.
 On the last lap, Canadian Jacques Villeneuve had slowed to conserve fuel, allowing Allgaier to pull the bump-and-run and pass Villeneuve for the win.

 Justin Marks driving at Road America in 2014.

 For 2013, Allgaier and BRANDT returned.
 It was announced in January 2013 that Scott Zipadelli would come on board as crew chief from RAB Racing.
-Though Allgaier would not win in 2013, he would finish 5th in points.
+Though Allgaier would not win in 2013, he would finish fifth in points.
 Allgaier would move up to HScott Motorsports, run by co-owner Harry Scott Jr., in the Sprint Cup Series for the following season.